Pacific Poison Oak

 - CAUTION – Sap produced in resin canals of the stems, roots, leaves, flowers, and berries (but not pollen) can cause a severe contact dermatitis

-- Can transfer to human skin via dog fur, clothing, and tools
+- Can transfer to human skin by direct contact or via dog fur, clothing, and tools

 - Around 80-85% of humans are susceptible (DiTomaso and Lanini 2009)